akrish4/Learn-By-Write/Python/Program_with_numbers.md

     # how many months do you need to get
     # a free trip from London to Paris and back
     print(distance * 2 / miles_per_month)

+This program will calculate how many months you need to travel the selected distance and back.